South Shore Permaculture’s

 January 29 - June 11, 2026

-South Shore Permaculture’s PDC is offered once a year and takes place over the course of six months.
+South Shore Permaculture’s Permaculture Design Certificate Course is offered once a year and takes place over the course of six months.

 The course’s 72 immersive hours consists of weekly meetings through Google Meet (2 hours/week) and in-person events such as nature walks, permablitzes, and farm tours throughout Eastern Massachusetts.